-While Nudol is linked to Russia's missile defense programs, evidence suggests it is being developed for the main purpose of direct-ascent ASAT operations.
-What little is known publicly about the Nudol flight tests is more suggestive of an orbital ballistic trajectory intercept than a mid-course missile intercept.
-Not much is known for sure about Nudol's operational capabilities, and available estimates for maximum altitude vary widely from approximately 50 km to nearly 1,000 km.
-Something in the middle is most likely, based on observations from flight tests as well as third-party analysis of suspected components.8 least six such aircraft were completed in the 1980s, with intent to be fitted with a Vympel-developed ASAT missile dubbed the 79M6 "Kontakt".
-Two variants of interceptors were planned for deployment: a three-stage interceptor capable of hitting targets at orbits of 120-600 km followed by one capable against altitudes up to 1,500 km.10 The system was also intended to be capable of deploying with less warning than Soviet co-orbital interceptors11 and of attacking large numbers of satellites quickly: Soviet documents speak of an operational target of at least 24 satellites within 36 hours.12 Note this overall mission profile was very similar to the U.S. ASM-135 antisatellite program, which was carried on an F-15 fighter.13
+The 78M6 Kontakt (also named "30P6") is an air-launched missile system initially explored by the Soviet Union and seemingly resurrected in recent years.
+The launch platform was originally intended to be a variant of the MiG-31 designated the MiG-31D.
+9 At least six such aircraft were completed in the 1980s, with intent to be fitted with a Vympel-developed ASAT missile dubbed the 79M6 "Kontakt".
+Two variants of interceptors were planned for deployment: a three-stage interceptor capable of hitting targets at orbits of 120-600 km followed by one capable against altitudes up to 1,500 km.
+10 The system was also intended to be capable of deploying with less warning than Soviet co-orbital interceptors 11 and of attacking large numbers of satellites quickly: Soviet documents speak of an operational target rate of at least 24 satellites within 36 hours.
+12 This overall mission profile was very similar to the U.S. ASM-135 ASAT program, which was carried on an F-15 fighter.
+13